All Episodes

 And I predicted this.

-I hate reaching around patting myself on the back.
+I hate reaching around, patting myself on the back.

-People would say to me, you know, the Democrats, they're trying to secure defeat.
+But all during the Bush presidency, when the Iraq war was going on, people would say to me, you know, the Democrats, they're trying to secure defeat.

-You don't understand something I said.
+You don't understand something, I said.

 The Democrats would love for us to lose the war in Iraq if Bush is president when it happens.